kyoungd/gpt-server/README.md

 11. { "q" : "Your name", "a" : "name" or "did not say" }
 12. { "q" : "your phone number", "a": "number" or "did not say" }

+Yes, I was in downtown Los Angeles on the 10 Fwy near Adams rd and I was hit from behind and taken to a hospital and they said my car was totaled.
+I was also told it was a commercial truck that hit me.
+Great case for any attorney

 U: "Hi.
 My name is Amy.
 Thanks for calling Accident Specialists.
 How can I help you?"
 C: "Hi.
 I need help with a car accident.
 Can you help?"